Vandal Savage: Post-Crisis

 Vandal Savage claims to have been several noteworthy figures of history, but it has been shown that at least some of these boasts are false, a means of taking credit and seeming more important.
 At times he enjoys being a soldier for glory or a minor conqueror.
 More often, unwilling to test how much damage his immortality can repair, he is content to be an advisor behind the scenes.
-While temporarily living in ancient Atlantis, the center of magic on Earth, Savage founds a secret society known as the Children of the Light.
+While temporarily living in ancient Atlantis, Savage founds a secret society known as the Children of the Light.
 This organization helps topple the power of Atlantis.
 Before the continent sinks, Savage's followers leave and spread across Earth, becoming known as the Illuminati.
-Savage serves as its secret leader for many years.
-In Ancient Egypt, Savage is known as Khafre and makes an enemy of Nabu, who will one day merge with a human host to become the superhero Doctor Fate.
+Savage serves as the group's secret leader for many years.

-As superheroes rise in the modern-day, Savage believes he has found enemies worthy of fighting directly.
-This leads him to confront Green Lantern (Alan Scott) in the 1940s, and then join the Injustice Society to fight the hero's comrades.
-When he later decides the Justice Society of America have become too formidable, Vandal Savage uses his influence on several senators to shut the heroes down.
-In 1951, the House Un-American Activities Committee openly questions if the JSA members are secret spies and Communists, pressuring them to reveal their identities and serve the U.S. government.
-The JSA choose to retire instead, which Savage considers a victory as it means an end to widespread superhero activity for decades.

 At some point after the retirement of the JSA, Vandal Savage fathers a daughter whom he names Scandal.
 As with many children he has had over the centuries, Vandal dismisses any notions of love or affection towards Scandal.
 However, he comes to admire her warrior spirit and talent for violence, leading him to protect her at times in the hopes that she will one day provide an even more formidable heir whom he can use.

-Many years later, the debut of Superman leads to the Modern Age of Superheroes.
-The Justice League forms and Vandal Savage winds up opposing them.
-By this time, Savage has begun funding clandestine terrorist organizations and advanced scientific research, both to increase his resources and due to his realizing his immortality is weaker than it used to be.
-Savage starts tracking down his descendants to rely on them for organ transplants if he needs them, as his body now has a harder time regenerating full organs if they are too greatly damaged.
-Related to this, he funds research into cloning.